kurasu/binc/SPECIFICATION.md

 ### Varint (Variable length values)

 Lengths are stored with a custom variable-length integer encoding scheme that efficiently stores integers using fewer bytes for smaller values.
-It's loosely based on the SQLite4 varint format but allow larger values in the 2-byte representation and omits the 5-7 byte representations.
+It's loosely based on the SQLite4 varint format but allow larger values in the 2 and 3-byte representation and omits the 5-7 byte representations.

 Variable length values are noted to take 1+ bytes of size in the specification and referred to as the type _varint_.
 They are always unsigned.